INSAT-2E

 INSAT-2E is an Indian geostationary communications and weather satellite which is operated by the Indian National Satellite System.
 It is positioned in geostationary orbit at a longitude of 83° East, from where it is used to provide communications services to Asia and Australia.
 It also carries two meteorological instruments; the Very High Resolution Radiometer, and a CCD camera capable of returning images with a resolution of one kilometre.

 The communications payload aboard INSAT-2E consists of seventeen G/H band (IEEE C band) transponders.
 At launch the satellite had a mass of 2550 kg, with an expected operational lifespan of 12 years.
 Some of its transponders are leased to Intelsat, who operate them under the designation Intelsat APR-2.

 INSAT-2E was launched by Arianespace, using an Ariane 42P carrier rocket flying from ELA-2 at the Guiana Space Centre.
 The launch occurred at 22:03 UTC on 2 April 1999.
 Following launch, it raised itself into geostationary orbit using liquid-fuelled apogee motor.
 Its final insertion burn occurred at 07:38 UTC on 8 April.
 Following insertion, it was positioned at a longitude of 83° East.

+INSAT-2E is using ultra-light Magnesium-lithium alloys developed by DMRL.The Magnesium-lithium sheets were supplied to ISAC, Bangalore center.